 The programme only starts in the winter term.
-The application deadline is 30 June each year.
-Applications are accepted at any time until the deadline.
+Applications are accepted between mid-January and 30 June each year.
 Decisions will be taken in March, May and July.
 To have your application reviewed in March or May, it has to reach us by the last working day of the previous month.
 Please note that in some cases, processing visa applications may take several months.
-We therefore strongly advise applicants who require a student visa to apply early.
+We therefore, strongly advise applicants who require a student visa to apply early.

 Also, there are opportunities for funding for students with excellent marks through the FAU Germany Scholarship (Deutschlandstipendium).
 One to two of these scholarships are often reserved for students in the MA Human Rights programme.
 The deadline for applications is usually in mid-July.
 New students can only apply if they have been admitted before that, which is only possible if an application is submitted in full before the end of April.